The Great Tribulation

 God’s warnings to Israel are very clear.
 “When you see Jerusalem being surrounded by armies, you will know that its desolation is near.
 Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country not enter the city” (Luke 21:20-21).

 “I will encamp against you on all sides; I will encircle you with towers and set up my siege works against you.
 Brought low, you will speak from the ground; your speech will mumble out of the dust.
 Your voice will come ghostlike from the earth; out of the dust your speech will whisper” (Isa.
 29:3-4).
 The armies will surround Jerusalem and besiege the city.
-The Israelis who don’t escape will hide in underground shelters.
+The Israelis who don’t escape will hide in underground shelters and Israel will be devastated.

 The Great Tribulation described in Bible end-times prophecy will include the abomination of desolation, Muslim invasion of Israel and the destruction of Jerusalem.